PriscillaDuah14/ATM_MACHINE/Readme.md

 Track Transaction History: Display past deposits, withdrawals, and balance checks.

 Enhance Security: Introduce stronger PIN requirements or add features like biometric authentication.

+## Using OOP to achieve this too
+   KEY NOTES:
+Users must provide a password when creating an account.
+	•	The password is stored securely (you can later enhance this with hashing for security).
+	2. Password Verification:
+	•	Users must provide the correct password to access their account.
+	•	verify_password() method in the Account class checks if the entered password matches the stored one.

+Example Workflow:

+	1. Create an account by setting an account number, holder name, and password.
+	2. Access the account using the account number and password.
+	3. Once authenticated, users can deposit, withdraw, or check their balance.
+	4. If an incorrect password is entered, access is denied.

+This implementation enhances security and usability.
+Future improvements could include features like password recovery or stronger password validation rules.
+You can access this on the oop_atm.py